paulsha/Cyclomatic_Complexity/README.md

 ### Results
 The output of each analysis is a time taken to compute the cyclomatic complexity.
 By running the analysis over a number of iterations, while increasing the number of workers each time, we can plot the relationship between the number of nodes and time taken.
-Note that the data below is from an AMD V120 Single Core Processor.
+Note that the data below is from an AMD V120 Single Core Processor calculating the complexity of this repository.

 ![Score](Results_Chart.PNG)